Information or data about you by Sage Hypnotherapy will be held lawfully and for the retention periods set out in section B of this policy document.

 On some occasions anonymised personal data will be retained whereby a client has provided a testimonial for use on the organisations website.
 When data is non-identifiable GDPR law is no longer applicable.
 [Non-identifiable means that if this data was left on a bus, no one, including the data subject would be able to identify that this data was relating to them.]

-Personal information is collated and stored in hardcopy in a locked filing cabinet behind a locked door.
+Personal information is collated and stored in hardcopy in a locked filing cabinet behind a locked door and/or password protected in digital/electronic format.

 Any document containing personal data will state “Official-sensitive, private and confidential” clearly.